miragejs/miragejs/CONTRIBUTING.md

 # Contributing to Ember CLI Mirage

-We use [Waffle.io](https://waffle.io/samselikoff/ember-cli-mirage) for issue triage.
-If there's an issue in the "Ready" column, it is ready to be worked on.
-If you'd like to claim it, drop a comment, then I'll move it to the "In progress" column.

 ## Docs development

 If you're just making a change to a single page in the docs, you can simply use GitHub's interface.
 Find the relevant doc and click "Edit".